atlassian/react-beautiful-dnd/docs/guides/screen-reader.md

 ## Instructions to cover

 ### Step 1: Introduce draggable item

+Each element has a number of accessibility properties associated with it:

+- name: a way of identifying the element
+- role: type of element (eg "button")
+- role description: a more specific description of the role
+- description: additional information including [instructions](https://www.w3.org/TR/WCAG20-TECHS/ARIA1.html) for the element

+A combination of these properties will control what a screen reader reads out when element is focused on.

+Here is how we populate the accessibility properties for _drag handles_ to impact what is read out

+- **name**: (We do not control this).
+By default the content of the element will be used.
+Otherwise you can use `aria-label` or `aria-labelledby`.
+- **role**: (Default: we add `role="button"` to a drag handle).
+This is done so that the element is marked as *interactive* and will have information read out. `role="button"` might not be the right role for your element, or it might already be an interactive element.
+In which case you are welcome to remove or override the `role`.
+- **role description**: (We do not control this).
+Role description controlled by adding `aria-roledescription`.
+Ideally we would add `aria-roledescription="Draggable item"` by default.
+However, [Google lighthouse](https://developers.google.com/web/tools/lighthouse) marks this as a problem even though it is fine according to [axe and the spec](https://twitter.com/alexandereardon/status/1220563555797229568).
+So you are welcome to add a `aria-roledescription` but keep in mind that [Google lighthouse](https://developers.google.com/web/tools/lighthouse) will mark it as a accessibility problem
+- **description**: (Default: `"Press space bar to lift"`).
+We control this by using `aria-describedby="${elementId}"`.
+We create a hidden element for each `<DragDropContext>` and populate the element with the `liftInstruction` text.

 When a user `tabs` to a _drag handle_, we need to tell them how to start a drag.
 We do this by using the `liftInstruction` prop on a `<DragDropContext />`.
 All _drag handles_ share the same lift announcement message.